 Hypoactive Sexual Desire Disorder (HSDD) is a deficiency or absence of sexual fantasies and desire for sexual activity.
-It is the diagnostic term for what we commonly know as low desire or low libido or just plain “not wanting to have sex”.
+It is the diagnostic term for what we commonly know as low sex drive or low libido or just plain “not wanting to have sex”.
 There is currently a lot of press around HSDD as physicians, sexual health specialists, sex therapists and pharmaceutical companies debate the balance between physiological and psychological sources of low desire.
 Learn More

 There are physiological changes that take place in the body when we become sexually aroused.
 Most women describe themselves as “turned on” when they occur.
 There are subtle changes that we may not notice along with some that are more obvious.
 In some women the problem is that these physiological changes are not taking place.
 In other women changes may be taking place but they might not be aware of them.
 That is why the medical community has split arousal issues into two groups: “objective arousal,” arousal that we can measure (with proper equipment) and “subjective arousal” which is how the woman feels.
 Learn More

 Persistent Sexual Arousal Syndrome (PSAS)

 Persistent Sexual Arousal Syndrome (PSAS), also known as Persistent Genital Arousal Disorder (PGAD), is a condition in which women experience a constant feeling of being sexually aroused and are unable to release it.
 It can be terribly debilitating and is often accompanied by depression or feelings of distress.
 Though it can happen to anyone, the condition most often strikes post-menopausal women in their 40s and 50s, those who have undergone hormonal treatment, or women who have recently started or discontinued antidepressants.
 Learn More